 Have created a small script for Exchange 2010 to help clean out the IIS Log files, you can find the link to the gallery at the end of the article

 **Update** Tested the script on Exchange Server 2019 Public Preview and it clears the logs without any error.

-In your Exchange 2013/2016 Environment you may be wondering why the space on your C:\ drive where Exchange is installed is filling up so quickly.
+In your Exchange 2013/2016 and now Exchange 2019 Environment you may be wondering why the space on your C:\ drive where Exchange is installed is filling up so quickly.

 From CU6 for Exchange 2013, .etl files were created.
 With the current build Exchange 2013 creates 50mb files at a time with a maximum of 100 files.
 For smaller business this is not ideal.

 The other feature that logs weekly and daily files is the Diagnostic logs (Health explorer).
 This will generate files up to 5GB over a week/month.
 Some of you might want that space because you are limited with the current hardware you have.